 - a.
-HPT Lead reviews all Section 106 consultation letters that include Official with Jurisdiction (OWJ) coordination.
-Section 106 compliance is used by ADOT for the application of exceptions outlined in 23 CFR 774.13. - b.
+HPT Lead reviews all Section 106 consultation letters that include Official with Jurisdiction (OWJ) coordination involving historic properties.
+Section 106 compliance is used by ADOT for the applicability of exceptions outlined in 23 CFR 774.13. - b.
 HPT prepares a Section 4(f) Applicability/Exceptions Form to document exceptions applied under 23 CFR 774.13 for historic properties for HPT Lead approval.
+Concurrence of Temporary Occupancy applicability criteria is included with the Section 106 consultation and acknowledged on the form.